Computational Ingredients of Reasoning

 Registration

 Registration is required to attend the Thematic Semester activities in person and to access early recordings.
-Space may be limited, and you are advised to register early.
+Space is limited, so we advise you to register early.

 Fees per workshop are as follows: